The Graduate Diploma

 It is also a good conversion course for those ultimately looking to study the MA on our Postgraduate Study stream.

-- When and where will you study?
+- When will you study?

 When will you study?